Small farmers seek support from government to deal with stubble burning

-Allege small farmers are being ignored and big farmers are taking advantage of govt’s cash subsidy schemeschandigarh Updated: Aug 19, 2020 00:47 IST
+BLURB/ STRAP Allege small farmers are being ignored and big farmers are taking advantage of govt’s cash subsidy schemes

 Some farmers have raised objection over the government’s policy of providing direct subsidy on machines being used for management of crop waste, saying the schemes are designed to benefit rich farmers with larger land holdings.